CorentinKervadec/corentinkervadec.github.io/index.md

 # News

+:man_teacher: *June 2021*: I presented my work on biases and reasoning at the [VQA workshop](https://visualqa.org/workshop.html) at CVPR'21.
+Watch the [video](https://youtu.be/ABY2InY-RaE)!

 :scroll: *June 2021*: New paper on Arxiv: [Supervising the Transfer of Reasoning Patterns in VQA](https://arxiv.org/abs/2106.05597)!

 :man_teacher: *May 2021*: I was invited to give a talk about biases and reasoning in VQA at ["Devil is in the Deeptails"](https://project.inria.fr/ml3ri/dissemination-and-communication/deeptails/) ([slides](https://project.inria.fr/ml3ri/files/2021/06/slides-corentin.pdf) and [video](https://www.youtube.com/watch?v=i8BTiR8rs5Q)).